apollo-mapping/ap-tilezen-mapbox-styles/README.md

 ### Deploying and generating sprites
 #### Note nvm with node 8.9 must be installed to run the sprite generation script
-<sub><sup>[you can use Apollo Mapping's public sprite and fontstack resources if you do not want to do this.
+<sub><sup>[you can use Apollo Mapping's public sprite and fontstack resources if you do not want to do this or font generation.
  URLs are in the javascript example above]</sup></sub>

 8.9 is required for spritezero no other version will work not 9.x not 8.6